 Maleo public awareness and conservation campaignKey activities (ongoing each year):

-- Implementation of round-the-clock guarding and data-collection by AlTo staff and local villagers at the nesting ground near Taima village;
+- Round-the-clock guarding and data-collection by AlTo staff and local villagers at the nesting ground near Taima village;

 - Supporting local villagers in establishing protocols for appropriate activities near the nesting grounds, for example, relocating a picnic area to a safe distance from nests, and establishing rules of conduct and information guides for tourists;

 - Engaging with government authorities at various levels to enforce and strengthen conservation, and providing a voice for conservation in planning and decision-making;

-- Continue the popular, ongoing public education campaign in schools and communities;
+- Continuing the popular public education campaign in schools and communities;

 - Designing and installing signs (in Indonesian and English) near nesting grounds to clearly explain rules, as well as billboards and banners in high-profile areas discouraging consumption or purchase of maleo eggs.

 Maleo egg (AlTo)

 These efforts have saved over 7000 eggs since the beginning of the program in 2006-2007, and almost completely eliminated poaching.
 In the first four years of the program, the number of adult maleos returning to nest more than tripled (from 1,312 to 4,112).
 Bird numbers continue to increase each year, and AlTo's is the only site in the world where the maleo population is actually on the rise.
 Hiring a data analyst and training staff in field data collection and analysis has resulted in excellent quality data, ensuring that AlTo keeps improving its knowledge base, and that the community can take pride in measurable results of protecting their unique natural heritage.

-Future goals include the identification of additional suitable nesting grounds to expand protection, and we hope to have a survey of potential sites underway in 2013.
+We are also in the process of identifying additional suitable nesting grounds to expand protection.
 The program team has already been approached to participate in a government-led effort to protect another nearby nesting site.